yz9753/Travel_Helper/ETHICS.md

 1. This project adheres to the robots.txt file of the Numbeo website, which disallows heavy scraping.

-2. To Acknowledge and comply with Booking.com API’s request limit of 500 requests per user per month, avoiding any potential abuse of their services.
+2. To acknowledge and comply with Booking.com API’s request limit of 500 requests per user per month, avoiding any potential abuse of their services.

-3. BE Respectful of the website's privacy policy by not collecting any user data and not attempting to bypass the password protection.
+3. Be respectful of the website's privacy policy by not collecting any user data and not attempting to bypass the password protection.

 ## Data Usage